tinkerbell/operator/README.md

 all the required resources there.

 ## Current Stage
-Kubetink only deploys tinkerbell provisioning components, and it doesn't take care of any other utilities and network plumbings
+The operator only deploys tinkerbell provisioning components, and it doesn't take care of any other utilities and network plumbings
 (e.g: it doesn't install network services to expose boots).
 However, we are considering of adding some of these utilities in the future as Addons.